longitachi/ZLPhotoBrowser/README.md

 ### Change Log
 > [More logs](https://github.com/longitachi/ZLPhotoBrowser/blob/master/CHANGELOG.md)
 ```
+● 4.4.4
+  Add:
+    Support downloading video data from iCloud before selecting a video.
+    Makes the drawn curves smoother when editing images.
+  Fix:
+    Fix a bug that may fail to save videos stored on iCloud.
 ● 4.4.3.1, 4.4.3.2 - 4.4.3 Patch
   Fix:
     Delete some time-consuming codes to improve the image loading speed of the thumbnail interface.